ToshioCP/Gtk4-tutorial/src/turtle/turtle_doc.md

 ~~~

 The command `tr` is "Turn Right".
-The argument is angle with degree.
+The argument is angle with degrees.
 Therefore, `tr 90` means "Turn right by 90 degrees".
 If you click on `run`button, then two line segment appears.
 One is vertical and the other is horizontal.